dominikjessen/walking-wrapped/README.md

 [x] Step graph + average - maybe how much % more/less that is than world average?
 -- steps data, constant for world steps
 -- dog and human percentiles
-[] Best and worst day - and what position that is compared to everyone -- top day, worst day, all days ranked (xth highest, yth lowest (count from bottom)) [x] Leaderboards slide
+[x] Best and worst day
+-- top day, worst day
+[x] Leaderboards slide
 -- All leaderboards per week with highlight for your own position -- Maybe even scroll to your position for each?